Explore spans

 - Determine whether the slowdown is an outlier or part of a broader regression.

-- From the Info Panel or Highlights, navigate to related logs or databases to validate the cause of the error or latency.
+- From the Info panel, navigate to related logs or databases to validate the cause of the error or latency.

-This flow helps you move from an SLO breach to concrete evidence of abnormal span behavior, and then to the supporting context needed to confirm root cause.
+This flow takes you from an SLO breach to concrete evidence of abnormal span behavior, then to the supporting context needed to confirm root cause.

 You want to understand how a request flows through your system and whether recent behavior looks different from normal.

-- Open Explore tracing and filter by your service of interest and time range.
+- Open Explore spans and filter by your service of interest and time range.

-- Switch to Service view to visualize how services communicate within the trace.
+- Switch to the Flows tab to see how services communicate within the matching traces.

 - Understand the order of activities across services.